tabkram/execution-engine/docs/TraceableEngine.md

 ### `constructor(initialTrace?: Trace)`

-Initializes a new instance of the `TraceableExecution` class.
+Initializes a new instance of the `TraceableEngine` class.

 - `initialTrace` (optional): The initial trace to be used.